 Every call.
 Answered.
 In your voice.

-KindredMind handles the calls you can't take — warmly, patiently, with everything she needs to hear — so the phone stays in her hands.
+KindredMind handles the calls you can't take, warmly, patiently, with everything they needs to hear, so the phone stays in their hands.